Snowy peaks of Savoy

 The Choice of Cheese

-Opt for AOP (Protected Designation of Origin) cheeses.
-A Summer Beaufort will bring floral notes that you will never find in an industrial version.
+Favor PDO (Protected Designation of Origin) cheeses.
+A summer Beaufort will bring floral notes that you will never find in an industrial version.

 2